-With research revealing potential dangers of HRT (Hormone Replacement Therapy) in treating hormonal issues, health-conscious women are looking elsewhere for safer, natural treatments for problems like menopause symptoms.
+With research revealing potential dangers of Hormone Replacement Therapy (HRT) in treating hormonal issues, health-conscious women are looking elsewhere for safer, natural treatments for problems like menopause symptoms.
 One option is black cohosh, a herbal remedy that studies indicate can relieve symptoms of menopause, as well as other hormonal problems too.

 Black cohosh, which gets its name from the plant’s black roots, is a member of the buttercup family and native to parts of North America.
 The roots and rhizomes of this plant have been used as a folk medicine for centuries to treat pain, anxiety, inflammation, malaria, rheumatism, uterine issues, and many other disorders.

 What Is Black Cohosh?

 The black cohosh plant, also known scientifically as Actaea racemosa (or Cimicifuga racemosa) is a member of the plant family called Ranunculaceae.
 This herb goes by several different nicknames, including “black bugbane,” “black snakeroot” and “fairy candle.”
 Although it has many applications, it’s most often used to manage symptoms associated with menopause.

 The underground parts of the plant, the roots and rhizomes, are the sections used for medicinal purposes.
 They are made up of glycosides (sugar compounds), isoferulic acids (anti-inflammatory substances), and (possibly) phytoestrogens (plant-based estrogens), as well as other active substances.